belgattitude/soluble-dbwrapper/README.md

 ## Introduction

-Universal minimalist database wrapper to rule them all.
+Universal minimalist database wrapper to rule them all (and to not choose).

 ## Features